 Just like with Christmas itself, decorations for your North Pole breakfast as just as important as the food.
 However, you don’t need to spend a fortune setting the magical scene.

-Whichever colour or theme you go for here are some of the items you will need to decorate for your North Pole breakfast:
+Whichever colour or theme you go for here is some of the items you will need to decorate for your North Pole breakfast:

 Christmas-Themed Table Cloth

 With the table being central to the breakfast a covering is a good place to start with your theme.
-You will lots of Christmas table cloths in the shops or online.
-However for something a little different with this snow blanket measuring 84cm x 49cm from Home Bargains for 79p with a slightly bigger version available from One Below for just 99p.
+You will lots of Christmas tablecloths in the shops or online.

-We also love Home Bargain's Colour Your Own Table Cloth at just 99p, which will not only add to your decor but will also act as a fun activity.
+We also love Home Bargain’s Colour Your Own Table Cloths, which will not only add to your decor but will also act as a fun activity.

 Christmas Plates and Cups

-However, there are some great other options available which you can use more than once.
-Home Bargains have these fun Colour Your Own Plates for just £2.79.
+However, there are some great other options available that you can use more than once.
+Home Bargains usually have these fun Colour Your Own Plates for a good price.

-You will also find a whole host of options from these Christmas Tree Shaped plates for £1.50, more traditional design porcelain plates starting from £2.50, to cartoon melamine choices at £1.50.
+You will also find a whole host of options from these Christmas Tree Shaped plates, more traditional design porcelain plates starting from £2.50, to cartoon melamine choices at £1.50.

-If none of these take your fancy there are lots of tutorials for designing your own plate with sharpies - you could even get the kids involved.
+If none of these takes your fancy there are lots of tutorials for designing your own plate with sharpies – you could even get the kids involved.

 Enhance your North Pole Breakfast theme with a few table decorations.

-Or if you would like to invest in a bigger decoration this 60cm Polar Bear from Home Bargains is just £12.99 and would make a big impact.
+Or if you would like to invest in a bigger decoration we’ve spotted this Polar Bear from Home Bargains for less than and would make a big impact.

 For traditional themes, add mini Christmas Trees, fill vases with baubles or simply scatter them across the table.
-We love this pack of 24 baubles from just £2 from Poundland although you can find lots of alternatives in all the bargain stores.
+We love this pack of 24 baubles from Poundland although you can find lots of alternatives in all the bargain stores.

-Or why not use your existing tree (no breakable) tree ornaments, places them on serving plates or across the table or adding fairy lights (battery powered so no dangerous wires on the tables)
+Or why not use your existing (non breakable) tree ornaments, places them on serving plates or across the table or adding fairy lights (battery powered so no dangerous wires on the tables)